adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/video/v1/video/README.md

 1. `./fileReference` - property or `file` child node - will store either a reference to the video file
 2. `./posterFileReference` - property or `file` child node - will store either a reference to the image file, or the image file
-3. `./loopEnabled` - defines weather or not the video should loop from the start when playback is finished
+3. `./loopEnabled` - defines whether the video should loop from the start when playback is finished
-3. `./hideControl` - defines weather video controls should be hidden for the user
+3. `./hideControl` - defines whether video controls should be hidden for the user
-3. `./autoplayEnabled` - defines weather or not the video should autoplay
+3. `./autoplayEnabled` - defines whether the video should autoplay

 ## BEM Description
 ```